Checkmk/checkmk/doc/documentation/arch-comp-push-agent.rst

 ===============
 The agent is usually installed as a package.

-If the agent updater is used the agent updater polls the server regularly to check if a new version is available.
-If so it downloads the agent and a `systemd` timer regularly checks for new agents to install.

 Risks and technical debts
 =========================
 - See :doc:`arch-comp-agent-linux` for `check-mk-agent` specific risks and debts
-- `cmk-update-agent`: If the site is not using HTTPS the `host_secret` can get lost.